edtbl76/DesignPatterns/docs/Singleton.md

 building a Singleton, consider deferring the use of "synchronized" internal to the global access point on the first time creation of the object (This is called Double Checked Locking)
-    - this reduces the unneccessary overhead of using blocking code for i subsequent uses of the Singleton
+    - this reduces the unnecessary overhead of using blocking code for i subsequent uses of the Singleton

 ## Diagram